-Like all companies, the Company is subject to economic risk, in particular any downturn in the economy.
+Like all businesses, the Company is subject to economic risk, in particular any downturn in the economy.
 The Company is constantly reviewing this risk and it is a matter for periodic discussion by the Board.

-The Board considers that the Company is able to continue operating in a manner that does not compromise the health of the ecosystems in which it operates over the long term.
-The Company's business is not one that is particularly subject to such risk.
+The Board considers that the Company is able to continue operating in a manner that does not unduly compromise the health of the environment in which it operates over the long term.
 The Board further considers that the Company is able to continue operating in a manner that meets accepted social norms and needs over the long term.

-Principle 8 - Remunerate fairly and responsibly
+Principle 8 - Remunerate Fairly and Responsibly

-The Board and the HRRC is primarily responsible for the oversight of the Company's remuneration framework and policies.
-Details of the Company's remuneration framework are set out in the Remuneration Report.
-As explained earlier under Principle 2, the HRRC is formed under a Charter approved by the Board, a copy of which is available on the Company's website.
+The Board and the HRRC are primarily responsible for the oversight of the Company's remuneration framework and policies.
+Details of the Company's remuneration framework are set out in the Remuneration Report in the Annual Report 2016.
+As explained under Principle 2, the HRRC is formed under a Charter approved by the Board, a copy of which is available on the Company's website.